 Your Virtual Passport to Success

-Event options for your Virtual Passport
+Event options for your Virtual Passport:

-Events sponsored by other offices:
+You can also attend these events sponsored by other offices:

-March 21, 2020 - Watch for more information.
+Sophomore Specific Site: March 21, 2020 - Watch for more information.

 Miscellaneous events to explore and discuss gender, race, religion, sexual orientation, social class, ethnicity, and other facets of identity through intentionally-reflective civil dialogues, lectures, documentaries with discussions, and other programs.